jdomogala/Hovercraft/README.md

 * Rudder system instead of turning the propeller (This will allow for better thrust vectoring and control)
 * Adding another inflator fan (This will allow for more lift and increase the air layer significantly)
 * Using battery packs for power (This will increase weight and require a lot more thrust from the motors but allow for remote operation)

+## Automation Control Expansion
+A hybrid state space integral control system that has active collsion avoidance.
+The hovercraft is set to move forward until it sees an object, which it manages speed and direction of the propeller to avoid.
+The inflator motor is only used in case of shutoff when an object appears too close to avoid.
+The automated control is activated by pressing the '3 Button' on the Adafruit App GUI.